 Common mental health conditions approved for disability payments include:

 - Obsessive-compulsive disorder (OCD)

-If you have a condition listed in the SSA’s Compassionate Allowances List (CAL), then you are automatically considered disabled.
-However, if your ailment isn’t on the CAL list, you must still provide evidence supporting your Social Security disability claim.
-One such means of proof is by completing a mental residual functional capacity (RFC) form.
-(You can download a blank version of the Mental RFC form here.)
+If you have a condition on the SSA’s Compassionate Allowances List (CAL), then the agency automatically counts it as a disability.
+However, if your issue isn’t on the CAL list, you must still give solid evidence supporting your SSD claim.
+Want the best piece of proof you can submit for your claim?
+Complete a mental residual functional capacity (RFC) form.
+(You can download a blank version of the mental RFC form here.)

 What is a Mental Residual Functional Capacity Form?

 Your mental residual functional capacity form documents what sort of work activities you can currently do.
-It documents which tasks you’re capable of doing regularly, despite your disability and related treatments (i.e., taking antidepressants or attending therapy sessions).
-The SSA reviews your mental residual functional capacity to determine whether you can perform previously held job tasks or any other, similar kind of work.
+It documents which tasks you’re capable of doing regularly, despite your mental health-related treatments (i.e., taking antidepressants or attending therapy sessions).
+The SSA reviews your mental residual functional capacity to determine whether you can perform current or former job tasks or any other, similar kind of work.

 The mental residual functional capacity assessment helps the SSA determine if you are able to:

 - Understand, remember and complete instructions